revolution-fiesta/rental-property-management-system/README.md

 ### Mock Data

+1. Setup the app_secret and the app_id in the config.yaml
-1. Login with WeChat, set the role of the user to admin in the database manually
+2. Login with WeChat, set the role of the user to admin in the database manually
-2. Insert house data into the database.
+3. Insert house data into the database.